atomist/sdm/README.md

 Your event listeners need to be invoked by Atomist handlers.
 The `SoftwareDeliveryMachine` takes care of this, ensuring that the correct handlers are emitted for use in `atomist.config.ts`.

-It also allows you to use a fluent builder approach to adding command handlers. generators and editors.
+It also allows you to use a fluent builder approach to adding command handlers, generators and editors.

 ### Example
+For example:

 ```typescript
     const sdm = new SoftwareDeliveryMachine(
         {